LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/parameter_2.rst.txt

            Weight > 10.
        ...

-The same example using *parametric variables*:
+The same example using *parameter variables*:

 ::